BIOLOGY PAPER 231/1 KC.S.E 1998

 Ova?

-23. Image From EcoleBooks.comIn an experiment to investigate a factor affecting photosynthesis, a leaf of a potted plant which had been kept in the dark overnight was covered with aluminum foil as shown in the diagram below
+23. Image From EcoleBooks.comIn an experiment to investigate a factor affecting photosynthesis, a leaf of a potted plant which had been kept in the dark overnight was covered with aluminum foil as shown in the diagram below.

-The set up was kept in sunlight for three hours after which a food test was carried out on the leaf.
+The setup was kept in sunlight for three hours after which a food test was carried out on the leaf.

 1. Which factor was being investigated in the experiment?